tbm-2303/OLA2_AI/README.md

 ## Moving the Solution from Notebook to Application

-- Interactive web application using **Streamlit** — a lightweight framework ideal for turning data science notebooks into user-friendly interfaces.
+- I chose Interactive **Streamlit** — a lightweight framework ideal for turning data science notebooks into user-friendly interfaces.

 ### ✅ Why Streamlit?
+I used streamlit before and its just so fast and handy for quick prototyping and testing.

 - **Fast Prototyping**
 - **User-Friendly**